 The Designated Materials Regulation (New Brunswick Regulation 2008-54 under the Clean Environment Act came into effect on May 1, 2008.
-The Regulation created Recycle NB and made it responsible for the Paint Stewardship Program, the first Extended Producer

-Responsibility (EPR) program in New Brunswick.
+The Regulation created Recycle NB and gave it responsibility for the Paint Stewardship Program, the first Extended Producer Responsibility (EPR) program in New Brunswick.

-Care Association developed the New Brunswick Paint Recycling Program Plan on behalf of the paint industry in response to the New Brunswick Designated Materials Regulation.
+paint agent for brand owners registered under the program.
+Product Care Association developed the New Brunswick Paint Recycling Program Plan on behalf of the paint industry in response to the New Brunswick Designated Materials Regulation.
 Recycle NB approved the first program plan April 1, 2009 for a three-year period.